-OPNFV Compliance indicates adherence of an NFV platform to behaviors defined through specific platform capabilities, allowing to prepare, instantiate, operate and remove VNFs running on the NFVI.
-OVP 2019.12 compliance evaluates the ability of a platform to support Service Provider network capabilities and workloads that are supported in the OPNFV platform as of this release.
-Compliance test cases are designated as compulsory or optional based on the maturity of OPNFV capabilities as well as industry expectations.
+OPNFV Compliance indicates adherence of an NFV platform and VNF to behaviors defined through specific platform capabilities, allowing to prepare, instantiate, operate and remove VNFs running on the NFVI.
+OVP 2019.12 compliance evaluates the ability of a platform to support Service Provider network capabilities and workloads that are supported in the OPNFV and ONAP platforms as of this release.
+Test cases are designated as compulsory or optional based on the maturity of capabilities as well as industry expectations.
 Compulsory test cases may for example include NFVI management capabilities whereas tests for certain high-availability features may be deemed as optional.